TrellixVulnTeam/swahilipython_SCMU/Doc/library/heapq.rst

 .. function:: heappop(heap)

-   Pop and return the smallest item from the *heap*, maintaining the heap invariant.
+   Pop and return the smallest item kutoka the *heap*, maintaining the heap invariant.
 If the heap is empty, :exc:`IndexError` is raised.
 To access the smallest item without popping it, use ``heap[0]``.

 .. function:: heappushpop(heap, item)

-   Push *item* on the heap, then pop and return the smallest item from the *heap*.
+   Push *item* on the heap, then pop and return the smallest item kutoka the *heap*.
 The combined action runs more efficiently than :func:`heappush` followed by a separate call to :func:`heappop`.